Enhanced safety measures

 We all need to take on board a level of personal responsibility to protect the health of our fellow students and colleagues as well as our own.
 RCSI has invested in increasing the level of general cleaning completed on campus and you will notice an increased presence of our cleaning contractor staff.
 Extra measures have been put in place for more frequent cleaning of touched surface points, welfare facilities and communal areas and supplies will be available throughout campus to ensure the 'clean in, clean out' policy is adhered to.

-All RCSI students and staff are requested to download HSE COVID-19 app – It is an important initiative aimed at suppressing the virus as our country reopens.
+All RCSI students and staff are requested to download the HSE COVID Tracker App – it is an important initiative aimed at suppressing the virus as our country reopens.

 Hygiene practices are important to prevent the spread of COVID-19.
 Regular hand washing with soap and water is effective for the removal of COVID-19.
 It is important to follow good practice for hand washing – washing the front and back of your hands, between fingers and washing for least 20 seconds.